 I recently agreed to participate in a Paint-A-Thon and an Alphabet Sensory Activity Challenge, so I thought that I would attempt ice painting as this would meet the criteria for both.
-The only hiccup was that I hadn’t actually attempted this before so I was a bit sceptical that it would actually work out.
+The only hiccup was that I hadn't attempted this before, so I was a bit skeptical that it would work out.

 What you need

 - Long Ice Block containers (you can buy these from Amazon or from most department stores).

 - Poster Paint